Entering a Highway: Steps & Right-of-Way Rules for Merging From A RampUpdated Dec. 11, 2020

 Always look at the posted speed limit as you enter the ramp and alter your speed accordingly.

-Do not accelerate rapidly on entrance ramps which are sharply curved.
+Do not accelerate rapidly on entrance ramps that are sharply curved.

 Check that you are occupying the correct lane, as there may be other lanes on the ramp which lead back to the interchange.